Why Branding Means More Than Just Logo Design

 The strategic thinking that often culminates in a new logo or an entirely new visual identity is hardly ever disclosed or explored in much depth.
 All we see is a finished product and a brief summary of the rationale behind it.
 All too frequently there’s no summary.
 Usually just a sentence from a company brand manager or their CMO.
 This opens the floor for debate and criticism that could be completely unfounded.

-As Brand Union’s Toby Southgate said, ‘without strategic context nothing else is objectively possible’. (link to design week post)
+As Brand Union’s Toby Southgate said, ‘without strategic context, nothing else is objectively possible’. (link to design week post)

 The arrival of Google’s new identity heralds it’s first dynamic logo.
 One which is made principally to exist in the digital realm, rather than remaining static as it would on a printed page.
-While this and they’re creation of Alphabet is a clearly a big part of Google’s long term strategy, we only know what they want us to know.
+While this and their creation of Alphabet is a clearly a big part of Google’s long term strategy, we only know what they want us to know.

 Tip: It’s not enough to want a change for the sake of it, brands change identity as part of a larger long term strategy.